craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/Lands of Tetrimoc/Factions/Golden Claws.md

 ##### Outlander
 The Outlanders are the Enemy.
 They defy the Rule of Tetrimoc by living without the rules He has placed onto us.
 These people occupy the spaces away from the City, away from the light of our Lord.
 Often these people will lie, cheat, and steal, and some will go as far as to eat your body while you are still alive.

-The public government begins with the Golden Claw Enforces; the boots on the ground.
-They report to their Captains at their Garrisons throughout [[The Golden City]] and the holdings under their protection.
-Those Captains report to [[Boris Farrinik]] of [[#The Council of Eight]].

 ### The Council of Eight
 The Council of Eight is the true ruling force of [[The Golden City]] and [[Lands of Tetrimoc]].
 They are an oligarchy of eight people;
 - [[Houran Venclaw]], Department of Relations; High Ambassador / Public Control